Starring: Pihla Viitala, Nae and Terence Anderson

 With each character flawed and paper-thin, clearly made for the purpose of being disposable meat, Harpoon is the very definition of an easy slasher film filled with a high and gory bodycount, as, the way I see it, it's easier to enjoy watching people capable of selfish and evil things (the Japanese assistant and the first mate) or that are annoying (the French man and the "final girl") get killed off in grisly and very splattery manner.

-Further to prove this point was their take on the villains, a "Fishbilly" family made up of a harpoon wielding psycho-mum, a mentally-slow and humped little brother who apparently worships a "Black Jesus" and "Father der Fuhrer", and the the family's eldest son who is more a decent villain than his little brother but not as vile as their mum; all are equally merciless, promptly enjoys hunting humans, but sadly only few of them had enough redeeming factors to make them memorable, making a good lot of them as disposable as the people they murder.
+Further to prove this point is this movie's their take on the villains, a "Fishbilly" family made up of a harpoon wielding psycho-mum, a mentally-slow and humped little brother who apparently worships a "Black Jesus" and "Father der Fuhrer", and the the family's eldest son who is more a decent villain than his little brother but not as vile as their mum; all are equally merciless, promptly enjoy hunting humans, but sadly only few of them have enough redeeming factors to make them memorable, making a good lot of them as disposable as the people they murder.

-That being said, much of the good parts of the film relied on how moody and grueling the atmosphere is with grim color themes, functional camera works, and exhilarating scores.
-The open water setting may not be all that new but Harpoon succeeds on breathing a claustrophobic feel with added levels of tension with a slight change of using a smaller boat, much to work with this is the film's very selling point, the utterly brutal murders.
+That being said, most of the good parts of the film rely on how moody and grueling the atmosphere is with grim color themes, functional camera works, and exhilarating scores.
+The open water setting may not be all that new but Harpoon succeeds on breathing a claustrophobic feel with added levels of tension with a slight change of using a smaller boat, much to work with this being the film's very selling point, the utterly brutal murders.

 1 male decapitated with axe

 1 elderly male impaled on a dislodge metal rod

 1 female gets a hammer buried into her forehead